 - Great for any time of the day.

 - They are made without black beans and without flour.

 - This recipe is naturally Paleo, gluten free, grain free, flourless, egg free, dairy free, oil free, and refined sugar free.

-- Check out this Avocado Banana Smoothie for another great recipe!
+- Check out this Avocado Banana Smoothie or this Avocado Chocolate Pudding for another great recipe!

 Ingredients & Substitutions